limjh16/grafana-logging/README.md

 - Point syslog to this machine's IP, port :5140, with TCP protocol.
     - By default, `config.alloy` is set up to injest syslog messages with **RFC 3164** format to accomodate ChirpStackOS and OpenWRT (this is not documented anywhere, but testing shows that it uses the older RFC 3164 format)
+- Point webhook JSON log reporting to this machine's IP, port :5555, **with the endpoint `/loki/api/v1/raw`**

 TODO: Injest docker logs